firebird-finance/firebird-docs/docs/vBond.md

 ---

-Post November 14th exploit IOU tokens - vBonds were issued as part of a compensation plan for affected parties.
+IOU tokens - vBonds were issued as part of a compensation plan for affected parties post November 14th exploit.
 VBonds are auto accruing 10% APY using rebase tech which means that the rebasing factor is fixed at 0.183% every week.
 Currently 15% of swap fees and 6% of Vault performance fees are diverted to the compensation fund as decided by VIP 10 vote.
 Compensation fund will be used to buy and burn vBonds from Value/vBond pool until the compensation fund has equal or